The Lobby Code

 The lap-one principles

-• If you spin someone, even unintentionally, you wait.
+• If you spin someone, even unintentionally, wait.
 Pull off, let them rejoin, give the position back.
-This is the single highest-impact lobby rule.
+Highest-impact rule.

-Reference: how the various series and leagues handle lap one
+How the series and leagues handle lap one

 ConventionLap-one rule

-Sim racing online (iRacing, LFM, ACC league play)Many leagues run a "no passing through Turn 1 on lap one" rule. iRacing's Safety Rating applies but with some leniency for opening-lap incidents.
-ACC leagues often require single-file through the first two or three corners.
+Sim racing online (iRacing, LFM, ACC league play)Many leagues run a "no passing through T1 on lap one" rule.
+ACC leagues often require single-file through the first 2-3 corners.

-Forza Motorsport (in-game)FRR applies the same ML model on lap one as the rest of the race.
-Featured Multiplayer events sometimes ghost cars at the start; private lobby ghosting depends on the host's settings.
+Forza Motorsport (in-game)FRR applies the same model on lap one as the rest of the race.

 NASCAR 25 (in-game)Pack contact on superspeedways is normal at the start.
-Road courses follow standard FRR rules.
+Road courses follow FRR.

 Formula 1"Inherit overlap from grid position."
-Normal rules apply, but stewards are more lenient on contact because cars are bunched.
-Dive-bombs creating new overlap are still penalized.
+Stewards more lenient on contact, but dive-bombs still penalized.

 Scenario 6: You got punted.
 Now what?

 • Voice complaints, not bumpers.
 If you think it was deliberate, say so on chat.
-Do not retaliate on track.
+Don't retaliate on track.

-• If they wait for you, you take the position back.
-That is the end of it.
-No further action.
+• If they wait, you take the position back.
+That's it.
 No grudge into the next race.

-• If they do not wait, you finish the race clean and raise it after.
-The lobby decides whether it was racing or whether someone owes a position next race.
+• If they don't wait, finish clean and raise it after.
+Lobby decides whether someone owes a position next race.

 • Revenge driving punishes everyone.
-The lobby loses a guy, the race becomes about settling scores, the rest of the night is ruined.
+The lobby loses a guy, the rest of the night is ruined.

-Reference: how the various series and leagues handle a punt
+How the series and leagues handle a punt

 ConventionWhen you get punted

 Sim racing online (iRacing, LFM, ACC league play)Incident points apply to the puncher's Safety Rating.
-Protests can be filed for deliberate contact.
-Many leagues require the puncher to wait and give the position back; refusal is a separate penalty.
+Protests can be filed.
+Many leagues require wait-and-give-back; refusal is a separate penalty.

-Forza Motorsport (in-game)FRR applies a time penalty to the at-fault driver scaled to speed delta and outcome.
-Known weakness: multi-car incidents and rear-end hits can misassign fault.
+Forza Motorsport (in-game)FRR time penalty scaled to speed delta.
+Weakness: rear-end hits and multi-car incidents can misassign fault.

-NASCAR 25 (in-game)FRR-style penalty for fault.
-No formal "give the position back" mechanic.
+NASCAR 25 (in-game)FRR-style penalty.
+No formal give-back mechanic.

-Sportscar / GT (IMSA, WEC, SRO GT3)SRO Stewards Manual is explicit about contact penalties.
-Drive-through or time penalty applied to the offender.
+Sportscar / GT (IMSA, WEC, SRO GT3)SRO Stewards Manual explicit about contact penalties.

 Touring car (BTCC, V8 Supercars)Contact is part of the sport.
-Stewards penalize only deliberate or excessive contact.
-Punted drivers race on without expectation of give-back.
+Only deliberate or excessive contact penalized.

 Scenario 7: The sprint-race square tap

-How the various series and leagues would call it
+How the series and leagues would call it

 ConventionSprint-race tap to slow a blocker